-The TIPP will continually gather, review and analyze IPP Data Set information to determine the effective implementation and how the revised educational program is affecting student performance.
+1. The TIPP will continually gather, review and analyze IPP Data Set information to determine the effective implementation and how the revised educational program is affecting student performance.

-The District Office of Indian Education and the TIPP will organize public hearings and other local meetings to present a conclusive report of how the revised educational program has affected student performance.
+2. The District Office of Indian Education and the TIPP will organize public hearings and other local meetings to present a conclusive report of how the revised educational program has affected student performance.

-At these meetings, the TIPP will gather student and parent views on how the educational programs are the needs of Indian children.
+3. At these meetings, the TIPP will gather student and parent views on how the educational programs are the needs of Native American students.

 Note: These procedures will not prevent parents or tribal officials from conveying their views directly to the District through District Board meetings and/or tribal council/chapter venues.

-The Grants Cibola County School District will at least annually respond in writing to comments and recommendations made by the TIPP, tribal officials, or parents of Indian children, and disseminate the responses to all partles by district website, email, and posting at tribal offices prior to the submission of the IPPs by the District.
+The Grants Cibola County School District will at least annually respond in writing to comments and recommendations made by the TIPP, tribal officials, or parents of Native American students, and disseminate the responses to all parties by district website, email, and posting at tribal offices prior to the submission of the IPPs by the District.

 Policy VI: The Grants Cibola County School District will provide a copy of the IPPs annually to the affected tribe or tribes.
-[34 CFR 222.94 (b)(6)].
+[34 CFR 222.94 (b)(6)]